RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

 2015?
 Earlier?
 How far back can you go before your code breaks?

-What you will find when you go back illustrates one of the really ugly parts of screen scraping, which is that you are at the mercy of the website designer.
+What you will find when you go back illustrates one of the really ugly parts of **screen scraping**, which is that you are at the mercy of the website designer.
 All they have to do is make one little change to a CSS class or the id of an element, and your whole strategy goes away.